HEALTHIER DOUBLE CHOCOLATE ZUCCHINI MUFFINS

 Flavor: Chocolate, chocolate, and more chocolate!
 These double chocolate zucchini muffins have a rich, chocolatey flavor...as you would expect.

-Texture: These double chocolate zucchini muffins are soft and moist - everything you would hope for from a muffin!
+Texture: These whole wheat chocolate zucchini muffins are soft and moist - everything you would hope for from a muffin!

-Time: Including prep and cook time, plan for 35-40 minutes to make your double chocolate zucchini muffins.
+Time: Including prep and cook time, plan for 35-40 minutes to make your chocolatey zucchini chocolate chip muffins.
 It can take a little while to grate your zucchini, especially if you’re doing it by hand (which is my preferred method).
 If you want to shave some time off this recipe, use the grating attachment on a food processor to make quick work of this step.

-3 KEY INGREDIENTS TO MAKE AWESOME, HEALTHIER DOUBLE CHOCOLATE ZUCCHINI MUFFINS
+3 KEY INGREDIENTS TO MAKE AWESOME, HEALTHY CHOCOLATE ZUCCHINI MUFFINS

 Zucchini: You need two cups of grated zucchini for this muffin recipe, which is about 2-3 medium sized zucchinis.
 There is no need to peel your zucchini, you’ll get more nutrients from the skin!
 Just wash them thoroughly prior to grating.